z1g-project/Blurred-X/README.md

 [![Deploy to Koyeb](https://www.koyeb.com/static/images/deploy/button.svg)](https://app.koyeb.com/deploy?type=git&repository=github.com/QuiteAFancyEmerald/Holy-Unblocker-Old&branch=master&name=HolyUnblocker&run_command=npm%start)

-#### Is Holy Unblocker still being worked on?
+#### Is Blurred X still being worked on?
 Yes!
-A lot of users may have noticed the initial message about Holy Unblocker being down however Holy Unblocker is now being maintained by a seperate team and no longer by me.
-You may check it out <a href="https://git.holy.how/">here</a> once setup or join the TN Discord linked below for more information.
+A lot of users may have noticed the initial message about Blurred X being down however Blurred X is now being maintained by a seperate team and no longer by me.
+You may check it out <a href="https://git.holy.how/">here</a> once setup or join the z1g Discord linked below for more information.

 #### Where can I find the new source material for Holy Unblocker?
 Check it out <a href="https://github.com/holy-unblocker/website-aio">here</a> if you wish to have an easier to deploy instance with the new changes :D